-In fact, if you are not satisfied with the improvements you already see by your 6th treatment then I already would be investigating if there is a missed blockage to your healing that we need to address first as it is unusual to not feel improvements by this point.
+In fact, if you are not satisfied with the improvements you already see by your 6th treatment then I would move to investigating and suggesting futher testing to see what barrier to cure has not been addressed such as a misalignment of the spine, that we need to address first as it is unusual to not feel improvements by this point.

 Q: I can’t miss work and I know it’s best I have a treatment weekly.
 What type of availability do you have?

-A: I understand that you need to make a living and that you have other responsibilities, so I have now expanded my clinic space and my evening acupuncture availability to allow for evening treatments as late as 8:30pm.
-We are also available most Saturdays morning and afternoon.
+A: I understand that you need to make a living and that you have other responsibilities, so I have now expanded my clinic space and my evening acupuncture availability to allow for evening treatments as late as 8:00pm.
+We are also available Saturdays.

-Consults by recorded video or phone call are also available when applicable and you receive the recorded session for your repeat listening and review.
+Consults by video or phone call are also available when applicable.

 The next Section Contains info on….